fischeversenker/coffeecup-cli/README.md

 # Coffeecup CLI

 > [!NOTE]
 > This is a private project!
+I'm not employed at Coffeecup.
+We just happen to use it at our company and I was missing a CLI for it.

-I was frustrated with starting/stopping/resuming my timers through the Coffeecup UI.
+I was frustrated with starting/stopping/resuming my timers through the [Coffeecup UI](https://www.coffeecup.app/).
 This repository provides a `coffeecup` CLI command to interact with Coffeecup fom the command line.

 ## Installation